Learn how GA4GH helps expand responsible genomic data use to benefit human health.

 Work Streams will be established to produce work products.
 The Executive Committee can discontinue or establish additional Work Streams.
 Work Streams may, individually or jointly, set up task teams to undertake specific work under their direction.
 Work Streams will have open dialogue and transparent communication with GA4GH participants and the interested general public, and will coordinate with the Standards Steering Committee and Executive Committee.

 Two Leads are appointed for each Work Stream by the Executive Committee.
-Leads should be both technically competent and have the time to ensure delivery at the expected rate.
-These Leads will serve a renewable 2-year term.
+Leads should both be technically competent and have the time to ensure delivery at the expected rate.
+These Leads will serve a renewable two-year term.

 Driver Projects will implement GA4GH policies and standards into immediate, real-world use to demonstrate the impact and benefit of genomic data sharing.
-Driver Projects will also provide input on the key policy and standards needs of the genomics community in the area of data-sharing.
-They may nominate up to four representatives with domain knowledge and a deep understanding of the needed deliverables to serve as Driver Project Champions.
-All DPCs are invited to participate on the Standards Steering Committee, with the expectation that at least one will attend each meeting.
+Driver Projects will also provide input on the key policy and standards needs of the genomics community in the area of data sharing.
+They may nominate up to four representatives with domain knowledge and a deep understanding of the needed deliverables to serve as Driver Project Champions (DPCs).
+All DPCs are invited to participate on the Standards Steering Committee (SSC), with the expectation that at least one will attend each meeting.
 Each Driver Project is allotted one vote for all decisions presented to the SSC.
-They should also be connected with at least 1 technical Work Stream, and may also nominate individual contributors to join Work Streams in developing deliverables.
+They should also be connected with at least one technical Work Stream, and may also nominate Individual Contributors to join Work Streams in developing deliverables.
 Each Driver Project will have the right to designate individuals from its organisation who will represent the organisation in GA4GH-related work, meetings, and governance matters.

 The Executive Committee will determine criteria for the selection of Driver Projects, and may update these criteria at its discretion.
 The list of Driver Project criteria will be made available in a transparent manner to Organisational Members and prospective Driver Projects.